-Transportation management software is a common term in the logistics industry that has many meanings which can usually be distilled down to a few decisive definitions;
+Transportation management system software is a common term in the logistics industry that has many meanings which can usually be distilled down to a few decisive definitions;

 - Transportation management software systems usually integrate with the shipper’s supply chain so that data will travel between the departmental partitions without manual processes or delays that could not happen without this integration.

-- Cloud-based transportation management software systems can manage the aforementioned functionality across multiple locations (even across international boundaries) with the applicable rules that must be followed.
+- Cloud-based transportation management systems can manage the aforementioned functionality across multiple locations (even across international boundaries) with the applicable rules that must be followed.

-- Global transportation management software systems are few and far between because of the enormous functional requirements.
+- Global transportation management systems are few and far between because of the enormous functional requirements.
 Replicating all of the mode and carrier processes becomes a daunting task that takes years to configure and implement properly.
 Ocean shipments alone require multiple legs that are moved by many different entities who may or may not have digital connections to the transportation management software control tower concept.